 Special education teachers work with students with disabilities including learning disabilities, emotional/behavioral disorders, intellectual disabilities, autism and other disabilities.
 They adapt lessons for them and teach subjects such as reading, writing and math.

-The Special Education (BS) – Adapted Curriculum K-12 degree prepares future teachers to teach students in grades K-12 who will likely require more significant modifications and adaptations in order to access the general curriculum, and may not be candidates for career prep, college/tech prep, or college prep diploma from the North Carolina public schools.
-These would include students with intellectual disability, emotional/behavioral disorders, autism spectrum disorders and other health impairments and disabilities.
+Appalachian State University’s Special Education (BS) – Adapted Curriculum K-12 degree prepares future teachers to teach students in grades K-12 who will likely require more significant modifications and adaptations in order to access the general curriculum, and may not be candidates for career prep, college/tech prep, or college prep diploma from the North Carolina public schools.

 Employment: There is currently a shortage of Special Education teachers in North Carolina and around the country.
 Each of our graduates has numerous job opportunities from which to choose.

 Graduate school: This degree offers an Accelerated Master's Program at Appalachian.
 Students can begin taking courses toward a master's degree in special education or master’s in reading education as a senior; after they complete their undergraduate program, they can finish their master’s degree with approximately one additional year of coursework.
 In addition, students can take directed elective hours in the master's program to complete graduate certificates in Autism, Emotional and Behavioral Disorders, and Reading Education or a combination, resulting in well-prepared and highly marketable special education professionals.

 This is a program that can lead to licensure or certification in North Carolina.
 Appalachian State University cannot confirm whether this program will meet the requirements for professional licensure in other states or territories.

 If this applies to you, check the Professional Licensure webpage for information on licensure requirements and licensing agencies in other states.
 Or, you may address questions to State Authorization at App State at email@example.com or 828-262-7559.